ga4gh/refget-compliance-suite/docs/compliance_doc/sample_queries/sequence.md

  * While using start / end, response must have a `Accept-Ranges` header set to none.

 ##### Case 1
-Circular or Non-circular Chromosomes
+Circular or Non-circular Sequences
 Query parameters : start and end given
+Checksum Algorithm : MD5 (or truncated SHA512 if supported by the server)
 `Accept : text/vnd.ga4gh.seq.v1.0.0+plain` (or any encoding supported by server)
 `Range : NA`
-**Conditions** : start <= end < size of chromosome
+**Conditions** : start <= end < size of sequence
-**Description** : Sub sequence of the chromosome will be retrieved no matter the type (circular/non-circular).
+**Description** : Sub sequence will be retrieved no matter the type (circular/non-circular).

 ```
 GET
-/sequence/
-959cb1883fc1ca9ae1394ceb475a356ead1ecceff5824ae7/
+/sequence/6681ac2f62509cfc220d78751b8dc524/
 ? start=10 & end=20
 ```